Filipinos go the whole hog at Christmas. But coronavirus is crimping a yuletide tradition.

 Counting blessings

-At the Arnold Janssen Kalinga Center in Manila, which manages a cleaning and feeding program for the homeless, volunteers are doing just that.
+At the St. Arnold Janssen Kalinga Center in Manila, which manages a cleaning and feeding program for the homeless, volunteers are doing just that.

 On a recent day, volunteer Jeffrey Cudilla was stirring a giant pot of tomato pork stew, helping to distribute meals to more than 1,000 people.
 With the center's help, he is spending the holiday with a roof over his head for the first time in years.
 Until recently, he and his six children were among Metro Manila's 4 million homeless.